 Cold Water Paddle Boarding | The Critical Guide

 Paddling in cold water is something you will consider as your SUP skills progress and you are looking for more time and opportunities on the water.
-This article examines the unique challenges and opportunities cold water paddle boarding presents and gives advice on staying safe.
+This article examines the unique challenges and opportunities cold water paddle boarding presents and gives advice on best practices to adhere too.

 Everyone loves to paddle when the sun is out and the water is warm, but unfortunately, that's not always possible all year round.
 To keep on paddling into the cooler fall and winter months, you need to really change what you wear and put an even greater emphasis on safety.
 For more advanced riders taking part in either surf or whitewater stand up paddle boarding, the best paddling conditions can often be when the water is at its coolest, so a different approach is needed.

 Cold Water Shock